-Here’s that tutorial Joe promised us on how to make a wreath . . . he’s making Kathy O’s wreath!
-So fresh, it smells so good!
-And here he is, in his own little Santa’s Village on our back porch.
+Here’s that tutorial Joe promised us on how to make a wreath . . .
+So fresh, smells cold like snow, makes the house smell like Christmas heaven!
+And here he is, in his own little Santa’s Village on our back kitchen porch.

 See the little pink rose on the railing?
 It’s the last one from our garden.
-Can’t believe it’s held on this long!
+Can’t believe it held on this long!

 Can you see the florist’s ring he’s wiring the greens to?
 If you’d like to do this, get a 10″ ring at your florist, plus some florist’s wire, clippers, and a pair of gloves.
 And some cuttings from shrubs — Easy!
 Oh, here, this will make it so much easier!

 I think it’s pretty obvious from that video that we don’t actually know what we’re doing, (maybe I shouldn’t include Joe in that!
 He would read this and say, “Who’s we?”) — but I’m sure he would say that he was winging it!
 After Joe made a few, he got smart(er) and more experienced and started doing them like this one above — he bought a regular pine wreath, and then added a few of our own clippings to it; he did it all in half the time, and it still looks fun and fresh.
 I thought maybe some of your husbands might like this!
-But for Kathy?
-She’s getting the real thing; the one made completely from scratch. ♥
+Below is the one made completely from scratch. ♥

-Here it is; Joe just brought it in.
+Joe just brought it in.
 I think it’s beautiful!
 Good job Joe!
 See the little rose?
-He put that there.
-And off he goes to the post office!
-Here it comes Kathy!
+He put it there.

 My hero!
 For more reasons than one . . . . he also made me a special little roping for my Peter Rabbit Room all from English boxwood! ♥